| Scientist profiles M-R | ||

 Research Summary:

-As chair of the National Cancer Institute of Canada Clinical Trials Breast Cancer Site Group, Dr. Pritchard has guided the development and performance of multicentre Canadian clinical trials of new therapies for women with breast cancer for over 15 years.
+As chair of the National Cancer Institute of Canada Clinical Trials Breast Cancer Site Group (now Canadian Cancer Trials Group), Dr. Pritchard has guided the development and performance of multicentre Canadian clinical trials of new therapies for women with breast cancer for more than 25 years.

 Her research has included clinical trials and translational approaches in the areas of adjuvant therapy, hormonal therapy, chemotherapy and optimal locoregional therapy for breast cancer.
-She has also been a member of the team conducting prevention trials comparing tamoxifen and raloxifene (NSABP).
+She has also been a member of the team conducting prevention trials comparing tamoxifen and raloxifene.

 Some of Dr. Pritchard’s achievements include the following:

-- One of the first to describe the frequency of thromboembolic complications associated with chemotherapy and tamoxifen and lead a randomized trial of low-dose coumadin to prevent such thromboemboli.
+• One of the first to describe the frequency of thromboembolic complications associated with chemotherapy and tamoxifen, and to lead a randomized controlled trial of low-dose coumadin to prevent such thromboemboli.

-- Help develop the CEF regimen, which is now the standard adjuvant chemotherapy for premenopausal women with node-positive breast cancer in Canada.
+• Helped to develop the CEF regimen (cyclophosphamide, epirubicin and 5-fluorouracil), which became a standard adjuvant chemotherapy for premenopausal women with node-positive breast cancer in Canada.

-- Demonstrate the relationship between her-2-neu overexpression and improved response to CEF compared to CMF in the adjuvant therapy of breast cancer, thus helping to describe a new predictive factor in the adjuvant chemotherapy of breast cancer.
+• Demonstrated the relationship between her-2-neu and Topo II overexpression and improved response to CEF compared to CMF (cyclophosphamide methotrexate fluorouracil) in the adjuvant therapy of breast cancer, thus helping to describe a new predictive factor in the adjuvant chemotherapy of breast cancer.

-Dr. Pritchard holds a major leadership role in a number of national and international multicentre clinical trials.
-She is a frequent consultant for a variety of scientific and clinical groups and member of scientific advisory boards and independent data monitoring committees for clinical trials worldwide.
+Dr. Pritchard holds a major leadership role in national and international multicentre clinical trials.
+She is a frequent consultant for scientific and clinical groups, and a member of scientific advisory boards and independent data monitoring committees for clinical trials worldwide.

 Selected Publications: